Web Theoi

 DIONYSOS TITLES

-ENCYCLOPEDIA DIONYSOS TITLES
+ENCYCLOPEDIA DIONYSUS TITLES

 ACRATO′PHORUS (Akratophoros), a surname of Dionysus, by which he was designated as the giver of unmixed wine, and worshipped at Phigaleia in Arcadia.
 (Paus. viii.
 39. § 4.)